rain-on/pantheon/docs/Consensus-Protocols/Comparing-PoA.md

 Pantheon implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
 Proof of Authority consensus protocols are used when participants are known to each other and there is a level of trust between them.
-For example, in a permissioned consortium network.
+For example, in a permissioned consortium multicaster.

 !!! note
     IBFT 2.0 is under development and will be available in v1.0.